-Case Western Reserve University has been awarded by Advanced Research Projects Agency for Health (ARPA-H) to develop and commercialize “live” joints to address debilitating and chronic illness, known as osteoarthritis (OA).
-This project is supported by ARPA-H’s Novel Innovations for Tissue Regeneration in Osteoarthritis (NITRO) program.
+Case Western Reserve University has assembled a diverse team to develop and commercialize “live” joints to address debilitating and chronic illness, known as osteoarthritis (OA).

 The innovative project, titled OMEGA: Orchestrating Multifaceted Engineering for Growing Artificial Joints, aims to revolutionize traditional treatments for osteoarthritis through groundbreaking advancements of cell regeneration.
 These biologically engineered joints will restore function and improve long-term quality of life for those living with OA.